HL7-Canada/ca-baseline/input/pagecontent/StructureDefinition-profile-practitioner-registry-intro.md

 * contact detail (e.g. a telephone number or an email address)
 * a birth date

+## Extensions

-## Modifier Extension
+### Deceased Extension
-This Practitioner profile contains optional [modifier extension](https://www.hl7.org/fhir/extensibility.html#modifierExtension) to indicate if a practitioner is deceased or not.
+This Practitioner profile contains optional [deceased extension](http://hl7.org/fhir/ca/baseline/StructureDefinition/ext-deceased) to indicate if a practitioner is deceased or not.

 This extension is labeled as a modifier because once a practitioner is marked as deceased, the clinical processes that the practitioner was involved in may be significantly different.